 Before we went to the jetty, we had breakfast at Chong Kok coffeeshop, an old-school coffeeshop which dates back to 1940s and is famous for its roti bakar, kaya bakar toast and a very long-queue nasi lemak stall right in front of the coffeeshop.

 After breakfast, we made our way to the ferry.
 It is about 15 mins from Chong Kok Coffeeshop.
 We chose Alibaba Pulau Ketam ferry to cross to the Crab Island.
 The ferry leaves every hour starting from 7.30am.
 The last ferry to leave Pulau Ketam is at 6pm.
-Remember to buy return tickets as they are cheaper (RM18 per adult).
+Remember to buy return tickets as they are cheaper (RM18 per adult) when bought together.
 We chose to sit at the upper deck as it was cooling and breezy.

 This is the Pulau Ketam fishing village.
 Most of the houses are painted in vibrant colours.